derapi/derapi-python/README.md

 The `derapi` Python SDK provides access to the Derapi API for Python applications -- fully typed with async support.

+The SDK closely mirrors our API, so the [API documentation](https://docs.derapi.com) is a helpful reference when using it in your project.

 [![PyPI - Version](https://img.shields.io/pypi/v/derapi.svg)](https://pypi.org/project/derapi)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/derapi.svg)](https://pypi.org/project/derapi)